Read letters from Elisabeth Cook

 For older letters, contact Mission Connections

-Eli will next be in the U.S. in 2015.
+Eli will next be in the US in 2018.
 Email her to extend an invitation to your congregation or organization.

 About Elisabeth Cook's ministry

-Costa Rica borders the Pacific Ocean to the west, the Caribbean Sea to the east, Nicaragua to the north and Panama to the south.
+Costa Rica borders the Pacific Ocean to the west, the Caribbean Sea to the east, Nicaragua to the north, and Panama to the south.
 It has one of the highest life expectancies in Central America.
 Tourism and commerce are Costa Rica’s main industries, accounting for 68 percent of its GDP.
-It has a growing technology/computer chip industry, and its main agricultural products include bananas, coffee, sugar and beef.
-Although it is one of the most prosperous nations in Central America, 15–20 percent of the population live at or below poverty levels.
-About three-quarters of the population are Roman Catholic and approximately 15 percent are Protestant.
+It has a growing technology/computer chip industry, and its main agricultural products include bananas, coffee, sugar, and beef.
+In spite of its long commitment to social welfare and education, Costa Rica is increasingly dealing with critical issues including poverty, debates over widespread immigration from Nicaragua due to extreme poverty in that country, drug trafficking, sexual tourism, and domestic violence.
+Although Costa Rica has some of the most favorable economic indices in Central America, the percentage of the population living in poverty has increased significantly in recent years.
+About three-quarters of Costa Ricans are Roman Catholic and approximately 15 percent are Protestant.

 About Elisabeth Cook